DrAcula27/google-homepage/README.md

+The Odin Project - Foundations

+Project: Google Homepage (HTML, CSS)

-This project is a simple deconstruction and rebuild of Google's homepage.
+A deconstruction and rebuild of the Google Search homepage.

-Skills used: HTML, CSS